HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 <details>
 <summary> If we want to use a 2nd PC to do this, as described in Microsoft document (Totally Unnecessary) </summary>

-### Additional steps to perform on Windows Server
+<h3> Additional steps to perform on Windows Server </h3>

-**If** you are going to create a new user account in "Active Directory Users and Computers" for use on the client VM, in Certification Authority when duplicating the certificate template, go to Security Tab and set the correct permissions for that user account so that it will be able to request and enroll the certificate.
+If you are going to create a new user account in "Active Directory Users and Computers" for use on the client VM, in Certification Authority when duplicating the certificate template, go to Security Tab and set the correct permissions for that user account so that it will be able to request and enroll the certificate.

 For instance, since you are the only person who is going to use the Active Directory, you can even give `Full Control` permission to `Authenticated Users` group.